ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Peer Example

-This is an example of how an application might establish a connection with a peer using Rendezvous(), send a Message, and receive a Message.
+This is an example of how an application might establish a Connection with a peer using Rendezvous(), send a Message, and receive a Message.

 ~~~